Cooking Gorgeous

 • To make the marinade, combine the olive oil, lemon juice, salt, paprika, thyme, garlic, and freshly ground pepper.

-• Place the salmon fillet(s) into a lightly greased or parchment paper-lined baking dish skin side down.
+• Place the salmon fillet(s) into a baking dish skin side down.

 • Pour over the marinade on the salmon fillet(s) and spread it evenly using a silicon brush.